 Our Greek Sources

-These remarkable documents, dating from the 300s (the 4th century AD), represent our earliest complete copies of most Christian Era books.
+These remarkable documents, dating from the 300s (the 4th century AD), represent our earliest complete copies of most New Testament books, plus the Greek Septuagint for the Old Testament.

 Our Primary Greek Sources